 - You must have managed equipment in your network - You must have some basic network management running - Network Management is the foundation that virtually all of the security framework operates on

 Key Network Management Tools

-- Are some devices not responding or responding poorly, possibly because of a DoS attack or break-in?
+- Are some devices not responding or responding poorly, possibly because of a DOS attack or breakin?

 - Nagios

 - Smokeping

 - Are you seeing unusual levels of traffic?

 - Cacti

-- LibreNMS

-- NetFlow with NfSen (sFlow, J-Flow, IPFix)

 Network Traffic Analysis